Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Combined Traffic Shapers

-With TSN, there is a gate for each queue of egress port.
+With TSN, there is a gate for each queue of egress ports.
 Only when the gate is open, the frames in the corresponding queue can be forwarded.
 If more than one gate opens at the same time, the frame transmission is based on their priority.
 In order to keep the completely deterministic transmission for TT traffic, when an associated gate for TT traffic is open, the remaining gates for other traffic types (SP, AVB, etc.) are closed, and vice versa.
 Thus, lower priority traffic can be prevented from occupying the time slots reserved for TT frames.
 In this paper, we consider the non-preemption integration mode~\cite{802.1Qbv} to solve the issue when a SP/AVB frame is already in transmission at the beginning of the time slot reserved for TT traffic, as shown in Fig.~\ref{fig:IntegrationModes}.
 The non-preemption mode introduces a ``guard band'' (GB) interval before the TT time slot to ensure no additional delay and jitter for TT traffic.
 The frame is prevented from initiating transmission if there is not sufficient time for the whole frame transmission before the gate is closed.
-For SP/AVB traffic, the maximum GB ($L^{\GB}$) equals to the transmission time of a maximum SP/AVB frame waiting in the corresponding queue.
+For SP/AVB traffic, the maximum GB ($L^{\GB}$) is related to the transmission time of a maximum SP/AVB frame waiting in the corresponding queue.

-For the combined traffic shapers, there is no need to re-analyze TT traffic shaped by the TAS shaper, as TT traffic is scheduled within pre-allocated time slots and is not interfered by other traffic types.
+For the combined traffic shapers, there is no need to re-analyze TT traffic shaped by the TAS shaper, as TT traffic is scheduled within pre-allocated time slots and is not interfered with by other traffic types.
 However, for lower priority SP/AVB traffic in the combined traffic shaper TAS+SP/TAS+CBS, the real-time performance is different from the one in the corresponding individual (SP or CBS) traffic shapers.
 Here, the lower priority traffic (SP/AVB) can only obtain the remaining service after TT frames are forwarded.
-Therefore, for the TAS+SP/CBS combined traffic shaper, it is necessary to first calculate the arrival curve related to TT traffic, i.e., the maximum accumulated bits within any time interval that could not be served for lower priority traffic (SP/AVB).
+Therefore, for the TAS+SP/CBS combined traffic shaper, it is necessary to first calculate the arrival curve related to TT traffic, i.e., the maximum accumulated bits within any time interval that could not be served for lower priority traffic (SP/AVB), which was first proposed in~\cite{Zhao17} for TTEthernet and extended to TSN~\cite{Zhao18}.